dbasrai/dbasrai.github.io/comedy/index.md

 5/5 - Congrats on Your Success @ Uncharted Books - 7:30PM

+5/13 - Hair of the Dog @ Black Eagle - 8PM

 5/14 - End of the Line @ Nighthawk

 5/15 - Comedy Bar - 5:30 PM